Charlie Cytron-Walker

-Charlie Cytron-Walker is an American rabbi.
+Charlie Cytron-Walker (né Walker) is an American rabbi.
 As of 2022, he is the rabbi at Temple Emanuel in Winston-Salem, North Carolina.
 He is a former rabbi at Congregation Beth Israel in Colleyville, Texas and was held captive during the Colleyville synagogue hostage crisis.

 Early life and education

 Cytron-Walker was born in Lansing, Michigan.
 He earned a B.A. in social sciences in May 1998 from the University of Michigan.
 From 1989 to 1999, Cytron-Walker was a senior ambassador for Focus: HOPE in Detroit.
 He was the assistant director of the Amherst Survival Center from 1999 to 2001.
 While there, he coordinated volunteers for the soup kitchen and store, counseled, and worked as an event organizer.
 Cytron-Walker completed an M.A. in Hebrew Letters at the Hebrew Union College – Jewish Institute of Religion in Cincinnati in June 2005.
 He interned at the Temple Sholom in Cincinnati from the fall of 2004 to the spring of 2006.
 Cytron-Walker was ordained as a rabbi in May 2006.